GrandFatherADI/TimeDelta/readme.md

 ![Load Existing Extension image](./docs/add.png)

+## Clone and build

-Alternatively the repository can be cloned and used to build TimeDelta locally.
+If you wish the repository can be cloned and used to build TimeDelta locally.
 CMake and a C++ compiler are required.
 Instructions for installing dependencies can be found here: https://github.com/saleae/SampleAnalyzer.
 This repository also includes more complete build instructions (especially for Mac) in sample_readme.md than the build sysnopsis given below.

+Once the repository has been cloned to your machine and tolls and dependencies have been installed, from a command line navigate to the root folder of the clone then follow the mantra below appropriate to your system.

 ### Windows